MAndersoni1102/MVC-Tech-Blog/README.md

 Yarn: Package manager to manage project dependencies.
 dotenv: Environment variable management.
 # Installation
-1. Clone the Repository:
+1. Clone the Repository,
-2.Install Dependencies:
+2.Install Dependencies,
-3. Copy code
+3. Copy code,
-4. run yarn install
+4. run yarn install,
-5.Create a .env file in the root directory and add the following variables:
-6.Set up the database schema:
+5.Create a .env file in the root directory and add the following variables, 6.Set up the database schema,
 7.Run using yarn start

 # Usage